 If we have put something into shadow in this way then we may reach a point in adulthood when we want to re-claim this side of ourselves in order that we can live a happier and more fulfilling life and feel more comfortable with who we are.

-For further information about Healing The Shadow work, including details of individual sessions, group work, couple’s work and practitioners trainings visit Marianne’s Website
+For further information about Healing The Shadow work, including details of group workshops, 1-2-1 sessions, couples work and the practitioner training visit Marianne’s Website

 Sign up here to receive a monthly newsletter with upcoming workshop information and other Healing The Shadow news.